storj/docs/app/node/faq/redirect-logs/page.md

   - /node/resources/faq/redirect-logs
 ---

 1\.
-To redirect the logs to a file, stop your Node:&#x20;
+To redirect the logs to a file, stop your Node:
-CLI Install

 {% tabs %}
 {% tab label="CLI Install" %}